-How does the Johnson & Johnson vaccine work?
-When is it available?
-What to know about the new shot.
+Why is the Johnson & Johnson vaccine only one shot?
+Here’s what to know.

-“You now have three highly efficacious vaccines, for sure, there’s no doubt about that,” Anthony S. Fauci, the nation’s top infectious-diseases expert, said the day after the Food and Drug Administration authorized the Johnson & Johnson vaccine.
+“You now have three highly efficacious vaccines, for sure, there’s no doubt about that,” Anthony S. Fauci, the nation’s top infectious-disease expert, said the day after the Food and Drug Administration authorized the Johnson & Johnson vaccine.
 “I think people need to get vaccinated as quickly and as expeditiously as possible.”

 How is this vaccine different from the first two?